dbohdan/unflattener/README.md

 Art requested
 =============

 Wanted: d-lit images for use in testing and to illustrate this very README on GitHub.
-I'd love to see Unflattener works for your art.
+I'd love to see how Unflattener works for your artwork or game.

-Put your art online and [file an issue](https://github.com/dbohdan/unflattener/issues) to have it added.
+[File an issue](https://github.com/dbohdan/unflattener/issues) to have a link to your project added here.

 Licensing information
 =====================